Microbial cooperation: Streptococcus pneumoniae

+Vibrio cholerae

+V. cholerae has the ability to communicate strongly at the cellular level, and this process is recognized as a form of cooperative quorum-sensing.
+Two different stimuli that are encountered in the small intestine, the absence of oxygen and the presence of host-produced bile salts, affect V. cholerae quorum sensing function and therefore its pathogenicity.
+Cooperative quorum sensing likely contributes to natural genetic transformation, a process that includes the uptake of V. cholerae extracellular DNA by (competent) V. cholerae cells.
+V. cholerae is a bacterial pathogen that causes cholera, a disease that is associated with severe contagious diarrhea that affects millions of people globally.

+Bacterial transformation

+At least 80 species of bacteria appear to be capable of transformation, about evenly divided between Gram-positive and Gram-negative bacteria.

 Implications

 While the evolution of cooperative interactions allowed microbial taxa to increase their fitness, it is hypothesized that cooperation provided a proximate cause to other major evolutionary transitions, including the evolution of multicellularity.
 This idea, often referred to as the Colonial Theory, was first proposed by Haeckel in 1874, and claims that the symbiosis of many organisms of the same species (unlike the symbiotic theory, which suggests the symbiosis of different species) led to a multicellular organism.
 In a few instances, multicellularity occurs by cells separating and then rejoining (e.g., cellular slime molds) whereas for the majority of multicellular types, multicellularity occurs as a consequence of cells failing to separate following division.
 The mechanism of this latter colony formation can be as simple as incomplete cytokinesis, though multicellularity is also typically considered to involve cellular differentiation.

 The advantage of the Colonial Theory hypothesis is that it has been seen to occur independently numerous times (in 16 different protoctistan phyla).
 For instance, during food shortages Dictyostelium discoideum cells group together in a colony that moves as one to a new location.
 Some of these cells then slightly differentiate from each other.
 Other examples of colonial organisation in protozoa are Volvocaceae, such as Eudorina and Volvox.
 However, it can often be hard to separate colonial protists from true multicellular organisms, as the two concepts are not distinct.
 This problem plagues most hypotheses of how multicellularisation could have occurred.